Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: A new proof of Crowley--Nordstr om's formality result

-Notice the swapping of $y$ and $z$ in the right hand side, which was motivated by our comparing the symmetry of the Bianchi-Massey tensor invented by Crowley--Nordstr\"om \cite{CN} with the symmetry of the ``curvature" tensor $R$ \eqref{eq:curvature}.
-Using the nondegenerate pairing $\la -, -\ra _\varphi$ on $H^r$, we can look at $R$ as a multilinear map ${H^r}^{\otimes 4}\to \R$.
-With this in mind, we write $R_{ijkl}$ for the structure constants of $R$ with respect to a linear basis $(e_i)$ of $H^r$:
+Notice the swapping of $y$ and $z$ on the right-hand side.
+This convention is motivated by comparing the symmetries of the Bianchi--Massey tensor introduced by Crowley--Nordstr\"om \cite{CN} with the symmetries of the ``curvature'' tensor $R$ in \eqref{eq:curvature}.
+Using the nondegenerate pairing $\la -, -\ra_\varphi$ on $H^r$, we can view $R$ as a multilinear map $(H^r)^{\otimes 4}\to \R$.
+With this perspective, we write $R_{ijkl}$ for the structure constants of $R$ with respect to a chosen linear basis $(e_i)$ of $H^r$: